Greenspoint, Houston: History

 In 1998, Goldman Sachs purchased 24 Greenspoint-area apartment complexes, totaling 3.8 e6sqft of rentable space, for over $130 million.
 15 of those complexes were extensively renovated and merged into a large development known as "CityView", designed to appeal to higher-income young professionals.

 Since 2000, Greenspoint has suffered from multiple catastrophic flooding events, largely due to the presence of multiple high-density apartment complexes within the floodplain of Greens Bayou.
 The bayou overtopped its banks in 2001 (Tropical Storm Allison), 2002, 2003, 2016 ("Tax Day" floods), and 2017 (Hurricane Harvey).
 Three-quarters of the district's multi-family housing is located within a floodplain.

 After Hurricane Katrina struck New Orleans, Louisiana in 2005, large groups of evacuees settled into apartment complexes in the area.

 In 2017, Greenspoint Mall entered into a contract for sale to an international investment group which seeks to replace the ailing complex with mixed-use development.

-Despite the overwhelming support from the development company and city council, the locals in the North Houston District strongly opposed the redevelopment of Greenspoint Mall in an effort to save their "mall".
-This is one of many occurrences in the past three decades where locals in the North Houston District have stalled development efforts.

 By 2020 Amazon had established a warehouse in Greenspoint.
 R.A.
 Schuetz of the Houston Chronicle stated that a "revival" in Greenspoint was occurring.
 In 2019 Florian Martin of Houston Public Media reported that year that the "Gunspoint" nickname was still in use and that despite an increase in development and a decline in the crime rate, that "It’s Not Quite Houston’s New Hotspot Just Yet".